manyuzhang1996/manyuzhang1996/README.md

 * ✉️  You can contact me at [zhangmanyuzmy@gmail.com](mailto:zhangmanyuzmy@gmail.com)
 * 🧠  I'm learning Deep Learning and Software Development
 * 🤝  I'm open to collaborating on Projects
-* ⚡  I Am Superwomen, Tell Everyone
+* ⚡  I Am A Superwomen, Tell Everyone

 ### Skills